When Aston Villa Beat England

 England haven’t played a club team since getting beat by 6-0 by Arsenal in Martin Keown’s testimonial game in 2004, but in the 1980’s such games were fairly frequent.
 In the warm-up to the 1982 World Cup in Spain, England played a few warm-up/testimonial games against Fulham, Athletic Bilbao, Manchester City and Aston Villa.

-It’s just a shame that Surely, Cowans and Morley didn’t accompany Withe in the final England World Cup squad.
+It’s just a shame that Shaw, Cowans and Morley didn’t accompany Withe to Spain in the final England World Cup squad.

 Follow My Old Man Said on Twitter at @oldmansaid